electronicdreamplant/electronicdreamplant.github.io/_france/2026-06-18-applying-for-our-visas.md

 layout: france
 title: Applying for our visas
 date: 2026-06-18
-description: Completing the last milestone to make our move, and financial advice decisions
+description: Completing the last milestone needed to make our move
 ---

 ![Receipt of visa application confirmation](/img/visa_1.jpg)